vibovenkat123/review-gpt/USAGE.md

 `input`, `i`: The input file (the git diff).
 You can get the git diff of a file by executing `git diff file.txt` where `file.txt` is the file

 ### Optional
+`pretty`, `pret`: If the output should be pretty (recommended for CLI yes, extension no)

+Default: true

 `model`, `m`: The model for GPT to use.
 Can be ("text-davinci-003", "text-curie-001", "text-ada-001", "text-babbage-001"), Davinci is recommended